 - Winc ships within the continental US and costs fifteen dollars a package, or is free with shipments of four bottles or more.
-For both members and nonmembers, shipments do add on a $15 delivery fee, which is waived when you add on additional wine bottles with your order.
+For both members and nonmembers, shipments do add on around $9 delivery fee, which is waived when you add on additional wine bottles with your order.
 You must be of legal drinking age and present to sign; like Firstleaf, you can have your delivery shipped to a business or for pick up.

 How do the refund policies compare between Firstleaf vs. Winc?

 Sometimes, even with the best wine clubs, not everything goes as planned.

 - Firstleaf offers a thirty-day return policy for most reasons.
 In the case of a damaged package or simply not enjoying your package, you have the option to contact customer service within thirty days; you can also get refunds for individual bottles.
 As we’ve already mentioned, missed deliveries may be charged a restocking fee.

 - Winc does not offer refunds on gift cards (which work like store credit), but you can request other refunds.
 There is not detailed as to what will be offered refunds, but all will be considered ‘as appropriate.’
 Like Firstleaf, you could be subject to a restocking fee, though this seems to apply to all orders.
 There also doesn’t appear to receive refunds on individual wine bottles.

 How does the actual wine compare between Firstleaf vs. Winc?